General solution of the time evolution of two interacting harmonic oscillators: Conclusions

 Concluding, not only we provided an analytical solution to the time evolution of two harmonic oscillators interacting in the ultrastrong coupling regime, but we also provided a systematic way to implement such evolution through simple quantum optical operations within a simulation or in the laboratory.
 We leave it to further work to exploit these results for specific applications.

 \acknowledgments We thank Pablo Tieben and Anna Okopi\'nska for useful comments and suggestions.
 G.S.P. acknowledges support from Foundational Questions Institute (FQXi), from the European Commission project QUARTET (grant agreement no. 862644, FET Open, Horizon 2020), and from the Academy of Finland through project 328193 and through the ``Finnish Center of Excellence in Quantum Technology QTF'' project 312296.
 D.E.B. acknowledges the Central European Institute of Technology (CEITEC) Nano RI for partial support.
+A.W.S. was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967.
 This study was inspired by pioneering work of L. M. Narducci and collaborators.

 \onecolumngrid